KuoChiaCheng0318/SingleChipSystemProject/README.md

 Using MPU6050 to detect movements, and the vibration module will vibrate when movements detected:<br />
 https://www.youtube.com/watch?v=PuqwFM8iqFQUsing<br /><br />

-Discarded project idea:	Car toy controlled by smartphone<br />
+Other project idea:	Car toy controlled by smartphone<br />
 Car toy controlled by Android smartphone, using App Inventor and arduino to develop:<br />
 https://www.youtube.com/watch?v=YTaQtLDiKss<br />
 Buzzer and LED lights will turn on when the car toy is flipped:<br />